 The cube uses 64 WS2812B LEDs arranged in four horizontal layers of 16 LEDs each.
 All 64 LEDs are chained on a single data line controlled by the Arduino Uno's digital output.
 The WS2812B is a self-contained RGB LED with an integrated driver chip, which means each LED only needs a single data wire in addition to power and ground.
 You send a 24-bit colour value for each LED in the chain and the chain self-propagates the data.

 Power budgeting was one of the most important design decisions.
 Each WS2812B LED draws up to 60 mA at full white brightness.
 With 64 LEDs that is potentially 3.84 A. Running all LEDs at full white would require a substantial power supply and would generate significant heat.
-The solution was to cap brightness in software and never display full white on all LEDs simultaneously.
+The solution was to cap brightness in software using the Adafruit NeoPixel library and never display full white on all LEDs simultaneously.
 In practice the cube draws well under 2 A during normal operation.

 The firmware implements four animation modes, cycled through using a physical button: